A Jedi's Fight - A Star Wars Fan Fiction Story

 Ian nodded.
 Luke leaned back against the cushions of the couch.

 "My relationship with Liane goes back for many generations.
-We're two luminous beings in Force that have shared many lives together.
-We become one with the Force, but in another life we meet again and we always recognize each other sooner or later.
-Liane is my twin soul, my soul mate.
+We're two luminous beings in the Force that have shared many lives together.
+We become one with the Force we pass away, but in another life we meet again and we always recognize each other sooner or later.
+Liane is my twin soul, my twin spirit.
 I know this sounds odd, for I have a twin sister, your Jedi master.
-However, Liane is the one with whom I'm connected in soul and spirit.
+However, Liane is the only one with whom I'm connected in soul and spirit.
 I share my deepest thoughts and feelings with her unconditionally, for I know she understands what's in my mind without explaining or questioning and for Liane it's likewise.
-Our souls are one," Luke said without any reluctance in his voice.
+We're a Force dyad."
+Luke said without any reluctance in his voice.

 "Master, but when and how did you recognize her as your twin soul this time?"
 Ian asked astounded.